 How To Prepare Your Files For Print:

 It’s always best to send a print ready pdf, when submitting your own files.
-Include the live files along with any fonts and images used, in case corrections need to be made.
+Include the live files as well as all fonts and images used, in the event that the file needs corrections.

 High Quality (also called: 300 dpi, high resolution or press quality) is best for submitting files for print.